cloudmesh/classes/docs/source/lesson/contrib/contributing.rst

 	``git config --global user.email yourusername@iu.edu``

 Next you need to pull the information down from your forked repository.
-You'll need to enter your Github username and password when prompted.
+You will need to enter your Github username and password when prompted.
 	``git pull https://github.com/username/classes``

 With all the files downloaded to your local directory, you can begin editing the rst files with a plain text editor.

-When you have changes to commit to the repository, you'll first have to set the origin for the changes.
-You only need to do this the first time you commit changes, so don't worry about this step every time you push your changes.
+When you have changes to commit to the repository, you will first have to set the origin for the changes.
+You only need to do this the first time you commit changes, so do not worry about this step every time you push your changes.
 	``git remote add origin https://github.com/username/classes.git``

-Now you're ready to add the files you changed.
+Now you are ready to add the files you changed.
 	``git add -A``

 Then commit the changes with a meaningful comment explaining what you did.